ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 beginning of his decade.
 In 2020 he'd be twenty-seven, his character would be more or less set.

-He was almost done with the essays.
-He'd turn them in late but it'd be ok.

-He watched documentaries about important construction projects in Taiwan's past, including the Xueshan tunnel project where twenty-five people died over the course of fifteen years of construction.
+He watched educational films about important construction projects in Taiwan's past, including the Xueshan tunnel project where twenty-five people died over the course of fifteen years of construction.

 ---